Whitney Young Memorial Bridge: Bridge history and renaming

 The bridge and approaches on the west side were built through what had been planned as Anacostia Park, a recreation area and National Sports Center.
 Construction of the bridge required redesign of that park, and abandonment of the Kingman Lake feature of the plan.
 The western approach included an ellipse that was to serve as a parade ground, but by 1957 planners were already viewing it as a stadium site.

-In 1957, the Kenilworth Expressway was constructed to connect the bridge to the new Baltimore-Washington Parkway and along with that eastern approach was changed to include ramps between the two.
+In 1957, the Kenilworth Expressway was constructed to connect the bridge to the new Baltimore-Washington Parkway and the eastern approach was changed to include ramps between the two.
 This project rendered the downstream sidewalk obsolete for more than 50 years.
 By 1964, the Anacostia Freeway had been extended north to meet the Kenilworth Expressway, which was later subsumed by the freeway.

 In 1961, Robert F. Kennedy Memorial Stadium (later renamed RFK) opened on the former parade grounds in the western ellipse, parking lots filled the land on both sides of the approach and connections to the parking were built as part of the stadium.